leonw774/Category-Theory-for-Programmer/notes.md

     bimap (a -> a') -> (b -> b') -> (f a b -> f a' b')
 ```

-The `Either` class, defined earlier in C++ to explain coproduct, is a bifunctor if it is applied on functions
+The `Either` class, defined earlier in C++ to explain coproduct, is a bifunctor if it can be applied on functions

 ``` C++
 // The object Either is the coproduct of type A and type B